BU-Spark/ml-herbarium/trocr/README.md

 ## trocr.py
 Contains all the functions which relate to running the trocr portion of the pipeline

-## utilities.py
+## [Not in use] utilities.py
 Contains a number of functions which are primarily related to the included CVIT_Training.py file.
-(Not in use currently)

-## requirements.txt
+## [Not in use] requirements.txt
 All required python installs for running the pipeline

 ## trocr_env.yml